emee-dev/apicize/README.md

 ## Overview

 Apicize is a testing platform that facilitates webservice testing both via GUI and CLI.
 It utilizes Rust and V8 for file I/O and to execute  HTTP requests and tests.
 Tauri, React, MobX and MUI are used for the UI.

-> ## Breaking Changes (0.20.0)
->
-> In order to better support data assignment at the request or group level, and to improve consistency in how
-> output variables are passed between requests, the following changes have been made:
->
-> 1. To output variables in a test, call `output('name', {value})` instead of adding properties to the `output` global variable.
-This will include some level of validation to ensure that output is a valid object that can be passed to subsequent requests
-> 2. The global variable `$` will contain a merged list of scenario variables, output variables from previous requests and data row values.
-Output defined variables will take precedence over same-named scenario variables, and data row variables will take precedence over both of these.
-See [Testing in Apicize](#testing-in-apicize) for more information.
-> 3. Output variables will no longer be added to `variables`; instead use `output` or `$` to access them

-> Some of this will break existing scripts that leverage output variables.
-Sorry, but things were getting unweildy.
-As we continue to barrel toward 1.0, we'll try and minimize these sort of breakages.
+The Monaco editor is used to edit JSON and JavaScript.

 ### Contents